6 Collagen Rich Foods in India

 Some high-protein diets are believed to boost collagen synthesis because they contain the amino acids glycine, proline, and hydroxyproline.
 In the diet, protein is broken down into amino acids, which are then used by the body to synthesize collagen.

 Foods high in collagen such as fish and fowl and meat and dairy products such as milk and soy are included.
-Because of the country's sizable vegan population, soy & milk products are highly consumed as collagen-rich food in India.
+Because of the country's sizable vegan population, soy & milk products are highly consumed as collagen rich food in India.
+These natural collagen foods help boost collagen levels in the body.

 What Is A Researcher's Opinion on Collagen-Rich Foods And Supplements?